- Academic Affairs

 Jole' is currently pursuing a Master of Social Work degree from Morgan State University.

-Vanessa Gonzalez, Diversity Fellow
+Vanessa Gonzalez (she, her, hers), Diversity Fellow

 Vanessa Gonzalez joined the ISLSI team in 2016 as a Diversity Fellow and is currently pursuing her Master of Social Work at UMB.
 She assists in the planning of diversity and inclusion programs of the department.
 She is a senator for the University Student Government Association and a member of the student group Latinx Unidos for Community Healing and Awareness.